Israel gets first delivery of Pfizer Covid-19 vaccine - RFI

 "This is a great celebration for Israel," he said on the tarmac at Ben Gurion airport, near Tel Aviv, as a fork-lift truck started unloading the cargo from a red and yellow DHL air freighter.

-The shipment was the first of eight million doses ordered from US pharmaceutical giant Pfizer BioNTech.
+The shipment was the first of eight million doses ordered from pharmaceutical giant Pfizer and its partner BioNTech.

 It came ahead of Hanukkah, the Jewish Festival of Lights, which begins on Thursday.

-"The end is in sight," Netanyahu said referring to the disease which has infected 348,948 Israelis, 2,932 of them fatally, according to a Wednesday update.
+"The end is in sight," Netanyahu said about the disease which has infected 348,948 Israelis, 2,932 of them fatally, according to a Wednesday update.

 "What is important to me is that Israeli citizens get vaccinated," he added.